-In 1900 he enroles in the Institute of Fine Arts of Naples where he becomes pupil of Michele Cammarano and Stanislao Lista, after enticing demonstrations of interest and passion for design.
+In 1900 he enrols in the Institute of Fine Arts of Naples where he becomes pupil of Michele Cammarano and Stanislao Lista, after enticing demonstrations of interest and passion for design.

 The Artist makes his debut in 1903 with his participation to The Parthenopean Artistic Circle exhibition, and in 1908 at the II Quadrennial Exhibition of Turin.
 His further invite to The International Exhibition of Rome in 1911, attests that the young painter had been noticed by the pubblic as well as the contemporary masters.

-In this same year Ciletti moves to New York, where he is given the opportunity to encounter the latest modern American Art.
-In 1915 he returns to Naples, where he happily becomes parte of the glamorous neapolitan cultural scene: from then on numerous personal and joint exhibitions follow one upon the other; he also joins the group of Salvatore Di Giacomo, and enjoys the poet’s friendship and esteem – also thanks to their common passion for photography – as is testified both by epistolary papers and the young painters choice to illustrate some of Di Giacomo’s Works.
-He futhermore assiduously frequents artists, cafès, fashinable meeting-places and his name is often mentioned on the contemporary newspaper chronicles.
+In this same year Ciletti moves to New York (1), where he is given the opportunity to encounter the latest modern American Art.
+In 1915 he returns to Naples, where he happily becomes parte of the glamorous neapolitan cultural scene: from then on numerous personal and joint exhibitions follow one upon the other; he also joins the group of Salvatore Di Giacomo, and enjoys the poet’s friendship and esteem – also thanks to their common passion for photography – as is testified both by epistolary papers and the young painters choice to illustrate some of Di Giacomo’s works.
+He futhermore assiduously frequents artists, cafés, fashinable meeting-places and his name is often mentioned on the contemporary newspaper chronicles.

 In 1919, at the Floridian Exhibition, King Vittorio Emanuele III buys another painting (of Ciletti), which at present enriches the collection of The Picture Gallery of the Quirinal.

-In the vicissitudes (or ups and downs) of the period immediately after the First World War, Ciletti’s name is associated to those of various artists ( Balestrieri, Curcio, Fabbricatore, Guardascione, La Bella, Panzini, Viti) who decide to organize a self-contained association in order to be able to have a durable residence and the possibility to exhibit.
+In the vicissitudes of the period immediately after the First World War, Ciletti’s name is associated to those of various artists (Balestrieri, Curcio, Fabbricatore, Guardascione, La Bella, Panzini, Viti) who decide to organize a self-contained association in order to be able to have a durable residence and the possibility to exhibit.

 Many critics, such as M. Biancale, S. Di Giacomo, R. Foster, M. Luxoro, C. Nazzaro, A. Ott.
-Quintavalle, E. Scarfiglio, E. Zorzi, etc, take interest to his art.
+Quintavalle, E. Scarfoglio, E. Zorzi, etc, take interest to his art.

-In 1922, by invitation of Sem Benelli, the artist participates to the National Exhibition of La Fiorentina Primavalle, held in Florence at the Palace of Exhibitions in San Gallo Park.
+In 1922, by invitation of Sem Benelli, the artist participates to the National Exhibition of La Fiorentina Primaverile, held in Florence at the Palace of Exhibitions in San Gallo Park.

 In 1924 Nicola Ciletti marries Fryda Laureti, a writer, poetess and paintress, and participates to The Biennial Exhibition Of Art in Venice – XI International Edition, receiving a considerable amount of success.
 In the same period, he illustrates the poems of Edoardo Nicolardi, later edited in 1928.

-In 1929 he encounters extreem difficulties for the violent appearance of the Circumvisionismo of Marinetti, and the U.D.A.
-The artist still manages to exhibit his personal paintings in the Permanent Exhibition hall of the Artistic Circle in the Comunal Villa of Naples ( March 1932).
+In 1929 he encounters extreme difficulties for the violent appearance of the Circumvisionismo of Marinetti, and the U.D.A.
+The artist still manages to exhibit his personal paintings in the Permanent Exhibition hall of the Artistic Circle in the Comunal Villa of Naples (March 1932).
 However, a few days after the opening of this exhibition, he is forced to flee Naples because of the repeated threats of a group of bullies.

 In 1932 Ciletti retires to Benevento where he holds triennial courses of design and painting, that were entrusted to him by the Provicial Council of the Corporative Economy.
 In the same period the artist presents two grand personal exhibitions: the first at the XV Show of Milan in 1934, and the second in Legnano in 1935.
 He also exposes his paintings in Benevento in 1942 and in 1946.